Government Contract Attorneys

 In summary, a claim against the U.S. Government is a written demand for payment that is governed by the Contract Disputes Act of 1978 and the Federal Acquisition Regulation (FAR).
 The FAR states in subpart 2.101: “Claim” means a written demand or written assertion by one of the contracting parties seeking, as a matter of right, the payment of money in a sum certain, the adjustment or interpretation of contract terms, or other relief arising under or relating to the contract.
 However, a written demand or written assertion by the contractor seeking the payment of money exceeding $100,000 is not a claim under 41 U.S.C. chapter 71, Contract Disputes, until certified as required by the statute.
 A voucher, invoice, or another routine request for payment that is not in dispute when submitted is not a claim.
 The submission may be converted to a claim, by written notice to the contracting officer as provided in 33.206(a), if it is disputed either as to liability or amount or is not acted upon in a reasonable time.

 Centre Law and Consulting has over 20 years of experience in government contract dispute and litigation.
 While our primary goal is to resolve each issue with the contracting officer, sometimes litigation is unavoidable.
-When this happens, we will work with you to quickly select the best judicial forum for prompt and fair resolution.
+When this happens, our expert government contracting lawyers will work with you to quickly select the best judicial forum for prompt and fair resolution.

 We also have substantial experience in arbitrations, mediations, and other forms of alternate dispute resolution, including international arbitrations and mediations.
 Our team includes two former clerks at the Board of Contract Appeals, a former Court of Federal Claims clerk and a former DOJ Commercial Branch litigator.
 We understand government contract litigation and its processes.
 Whenever litigation is being contemplated or pursued, we assist with the preparation for negotiations and remain alert to the strategic considerations and opportunities for favorable settlements or alternative mechanisms that will help avoid protracted disputes.